EmilioKolo/sra_to_features_pipeline/README.md

 # Instructions

-One-line run command:
+One-line run command (runs with conda):
-- Run python3 2_run_multiple.py (with super user permissions).
-It makes 0_install.sh an executable and runs it before running 1_main.py for a list of SRA IDs.
-You may pass the location of a txt file with a list of SRA IDs as a system variable.
-It only accepts a plain text file with one SRA ID per line.
-If no file location is provided, it runs with the 300 SRA IDs in sra_table_selected.txt.

-Granular run commands:
+- Run "chmod +x ./0_main.sh; ./0_main.sh".
+It makes 0_main.sh an executable and runs it, which sets up the conda environment and runs 2_run_multiple.py.

+Granular run commands (needs super user permissions and runs without conda):
 - Run 0_install.sh as executable (with super user permissions).
 It downloads the Homo_sapiens.GRCh38.109 genome from Ensembl by default.
+- Run 1_main.py or 2_run_multiple.py.
+For 1_main.py, you need to pass a valid SRA ID as a system variable.
+2_run_multiple.py takes a file path to a list of SRA IDs; if none is provided, it works with sra_table_selected.txt in the Git folder.

-- Run 1_main.py with python passing a valid SRA ID with either single end or paired end sequencing reads.
-Intended to work on cfDNA sequencing using Illumina.
+All of the code is intended to work on cfDNA sequencing using Illumina with either single end or paired end sequencing reads.

 # Output